up42/docs/source/getting-started/first-workflow.rst

 -------------------
 ..
 I am guessing here as I didn't manage to successfully run a job so far.

-The results of your job can be accessed to ways:
+The results of your job can be accessed two ways:

-1. By using thee *Download* link in your job description page or
+1. By using the *Download* link in your job description page or
 2. by fetching them from the *Endpoint* shown earlier.